 The delicate appearance of baby's tears plants belies the vigorous growth habit.
 In fact, in mild climates with regular rainfall, the plants can be weedy or even invasive.

 When growing it outdoors, plant baby's tears in moist, well-drained soil in a part shade to full shade location.
 Despite the reputation for aggressive growth, baby's tears do not respond well to harsh sunlight or dry conditions.
 But in rich, well-drained but moist soil, the plant grows very aggressively.
 They will remain evergreen in very warm climates, but may often die back with the least hint of frost in zone 9.
+As a potted plant, baby's tears is very easy to grow in a standard potting mix.

 Baby's tears plants will take brief periods of intense sunlight, but look their best in bright, filtered light.
 Plants growing in full sun may develop brown, scorched leaves.
 Baby tears plants can thrive under artificial lights indoors.
 Outdoors, they should be planted in fairly shady locations.

-Baby's tears plants are thirsty, and they never like to dry out.
+Baby's tears plants are thirsty and they never like to dry out.
 If your plants do dry out, you'll notice a dramatic wilting take place.
 Water them quickly, and within a day they should recover.
 Baby's tears houseplants will require slightly less water in the winter months.
 It's fine for the soil's surface to be dry, but the soil around the roots should feel slightly moist.

 Temperature and Humidity